 Origins: The choice of month, day, and even time to hold a wedding are said to influence the union.
 Some periods are seen as more auspicious than others, and some are said to bode no good for man nor beast.

-The Month: May is the unluckiest month for weddings.
+is the unluckiest month for weddings.
 This belief dates back at least two thousands years, and it is still observed today, with numerous wedding planners avoiding this

 May’s evil-omened reputation comes from Roman times.
 They associated the month with offerings to the dead, and mourning clothes were customarily worn.

 Lent (the period between Ash Wednesday and Holy Saturday) is also deemed ill-omened, as is the period of Advent (the span from the fourth Sunday prior to Christmas until Christmas Eve).
 Marrying during Advent and Lent was at one time prohibited by the Church, likely explaining the residual bad luck associations those periods have for the marriage-minded.

 Married in February’s sleepy weather, Married when March winds shrill and roar, Married beneath April’s changing skies, Married when bees over May blossoms flit, Married in the month of roses — June, Married in July with flowers ablaze, Married in August’s heat and drowse, Married in September’s golden glow, Married when leaves in October thin, Married in veils of November mist, Married in days of December cheer,

 Your home will be on a distant shore.

 A checkered path before you lies.